 During the 2017-2018 academic year, there were 1,830 undergraduates at Lewis and Clark College with 1,812 being full-time and 18 being part-time.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Lewis and Clark College, see our tuition and fees and room and board pages.

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Lewis and Clark College, approximately 79% of students took out student loans averaging $6,343 a year.
-That adds up to $25,372 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Lewis and Clark College, approximately 78% of students took out student loans averaging $6,875 a year.
+That adds up to $27,500 over four years for those students.

 Contact details for Lewis and Clark College are given below.

 |General English Literature||25||$26,776|

 Online learning options are becoming more and more popular at American colleges and universities.
 Online classes are great for students who have busy schedules or for those who just want to study on their own time.

 In 2020-2021, 578 students took at least one online class at Lewis & Clark College.
 This is a decrease from the 2,869 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|